Pound Falls After UK Unemployment Data

-The Office for National Statistics has issued UK unemployment data.
-The pound dropped against its major counterparts after the data.
+At 2.00 am ET Tuesday, the Office for National Statistics has released UK unemployment data.
+The pound dropped against its major rivals after the data.

 The material has been provided by InstaForex Company – www.instaforex.com